raybox94/PuMpup/docs/PMP.md

 6. Contractors

 The framework phase involves interviews and Delphi techniques, planning the risk, analyzing them and mitigating.

+#### Roles and Responsibility

+- Project Manager - Rayaan Ahmed - Approve or disapprove the task
+- Team Lead - Ankit Prakash - Analise Financial and marketing risk
+- Team Member - Mushafiq Fakki - collects and analyze the risk
+- Team Member - Varun Anugu - collects and analyze the risk
 #### Budget and Schedule:

+- A proper analysis of deviation in the budget is done regularly using gantt chart and burndown chart so, if there are any irregularities actions will be taken to resolve the issue.
+- Inclusion of Active Risk Management(ARM) helps to solve any ucertainty with the project schedule.

 #### Risk categories: